biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 #### Read the data

-Now, let's read the file into R. The `.tsv` extension ("tab-separated values") tells us this is a plain text file in which columns are separated by tabs, so we will use a convenience function from the *readr* package (which is part of the core set of 8 *tidyverse* packages, so it is already loaded) for exactly this type of file:
+Now, let's read the file into R. The `.tsv` extension ("tab-separated values") tells us this is a plain text file in which columns are separated by tabs, so we will use a convenience function from the *readr* package (which is loaded as part of the core set *tidyverse* packages) for exactly this type of file:

 <div class="highlight">